CONABIO/antares3/docs/setup_cluster.rst

 .. note::

-  Nor aws cli neither RunCommand service are a mandatory installation for antares3, Open Datacube or SGE, we use it for it's simplicity to execute commands on all of the instances, see more at `RunCommand`_.
+  RunCommand service is not a mandatory installation for antares3, Open Datacube nor SGE, we use it for it's simplicity to execute commands on all of the instances (see  `RunCommand`_).
 You can use instead `clusterssh`_  or other tool for cluster management.

 .. _clusterssh: https://github.com/duncs/clusterssh